Dose-Ranging Data on Estradiol Patches and Testosterone Suppression in Cisgender Men Based on de Ronde et al. (2009)

 - Ten Kulve, J. S., de Jong, F. H., & de Ronde, W. (2011).
 The effect of circulating estradiol concentrations on gonadotropin secretion in young and old castrated male-to-female transsexuals.
 The Aging Male, 14(3), 155–161.
 [DOI:10.3109/13685538.2010.511328]

-This study of course doesn’t have useful data on testosterone levels.
-But it does have data on suppression of the gonadotropins with different transdermal estradiol patch doses.
+This study of course does not have useful data on testosterone suppression as the transfeminine people were post-gonadectomy.
+But it does have data on suppression of the gonadotropins with different transdermal estradiol patch doses, which is notable and still useful.